dennislee22/dennislee22.github.io/docs/cml/imagep.md

 ![](../../assets/images/cml/output_4_1.png)

-- Explore the time taken to change the background colour using openCV module.
+- Check out the time taken to change the background colour using openCV module.

 ```python
 # Use cv2 to convert background